The most valuable brands for vintage clothing

 Expensive materials and Design process These brands most often use expensive, high quality materials which account for at least a part of both the retail and vintage price tag.
 But the main reason to why they are so valuable is that the design process is laborious and costly for the fashion houses.
 Many vintage pieces from the 1920s-1960s are hand made, and even in later years the process remained at least semi manual.
 Not to mention the fact that some of the fashion houses mentioned in this list have their own Couture Ateliers producing one of a kind, hand made designs of the most precious materials.

 Trends and Timeless design These fashion houses all have their unique expression, which has been cultivated and refined for decades.
 This makes their core designs timeless and valuable since they express a certain lifestyle or outlook on life that resonates with the wearer no matter when the garment was created.
 These brands iconic designs also tend to cyclically become trendy, which in 99% of the cases increases prices of vintage items on the market.
 So look out for iconic vintage designs that might feel "untrendy" at the moment.
 These tend to be a great investment over time.

 What about second hand and pre loved items?

-This post has exclusively been about Vintage clothing items (clothes are generally considered vintage when 20 years or older).
-This does not necessarily mean that second hand and pre-loved items younger than 20 years are invaluable.
+This post has exclusively been about valuable Vintage clothing items (clothes are generally considered vintage when 20 years or older), but this does not mean that second hand and pre-loved items younger than 20 years aren't valuable.

 On the contrary, In many cases newer items fetch a higher price than vintage ones.
 This is partly because they are often considered to be in "better" condition and more aligned with current trends than their vintage counterparts.
 The prices are also influenced by the fact that the second hand community is larger and more wide spread than the community of vintage collectors.
 More potential buyers competing for an item equal a higher price tag for said item.